Colliding with Adversaries at ECML-PKDD 2025 Model Robustness Competition 1st Prize Solution: Robust Model

-While state-of-the-art methods employ periodic, bin-based, or stochastic embedding mechanisms \cite{gorishniy2022embeddings,voskou2024transformers,gorishniy2021revisiting,rahat2024volvodiscoverychallengeecmlpkdd}, such approaches could not be applied due to constraints imposed by the competition format.
+, bin-based, or stochastic embedding mechanisms \cite{gorishniy2022embeddings,voskou2024transformers,gorishniy2021revisiting,rahat2024volvo}, such approaches could not be applied due to constraints imposed by the competition format.
 Instead, we implemented a simpler two-layer ReLU-activated embedding, using separate weights for each of the three input feature types: $p_T$, $\phi$, and $\eta$.
 The embedding of each of the 87 features is defined as:

 where $x \in R$, $\boldsymbol{x_e} \in R^8$, $W_{\text{1}}^{t} \in \mathbb{R}^{16 }$, $W_{\text{2}}^{t} \in \mathbb{R}^{8 \times 16}$, and $t \in \{\eta, \phi, p_T\}$.

 In the Dense Fusion Tail, the representation vectors of all features are concatenated into a single vector of dimension $D = 87 \cdot 8$, and passed to an MLP classifier with one hidden layer of size 256, using the $\tanh$ activation function.
 The full model reads as: